Alpha particle driven Alfv\'enic instabilities in ITER post-disruption plasmas: The Alfv en spectrum in the current quench

 \section{The Alfv\'en spectrum in the current quench}

 In order to determine the Alfv\'en spectrum, it is necessary to reconstruct the equilibrium.
 The characteristic time point chosen during the disruption is set at $t_{\rm N} = 3$.
 On the one hand there is still a substantial population of alpha particles, on the other hand the core background temperature has fallen to $\approx 1232$~eV, which means that various mode damping mechanisms are also lowered.
 The plasma equilibrium is constructed using the pressure profiles (\fref{fig:q_profile}a) and the current density profiles from GO (\fref{fig:q_profile}b) using the VMEC code~\cite{VMEC}.
 As aforementioned, the pressure profiles are very similar for the various disruption scenarios up to this time-point and since no runaway current is generated yet (see \sref{sec:go}) the same holds true for the current density profiles.
+The total time-window for the mode-evolution is going to be $3t_{\rm N}< t < 6t_{\rm N}$, during which we will assume the plasma equilibrium to be constant.
+The low post-disruption pressure has diminishing influence on shaping the equilibrium and the current density profile is essentially constant in this time-frame, since the current quench is just about to begin (see \fref{fig:disr_GO}a).